WHAT TO SEE IN MONZEN-NAKACHO? WHERE TO EAT IN MONZEN-NAKACHO? IS MONZEN-NAKACHO WORTH VISITING IN TOKYO?

 This is one of our favorite streets in Monzen Nakacho, it is full of cute shops and restaurants.
 When you turn back you can see the temple in the background.
 This is exactly what we love about Monzen Nakacho.

 In Tomioka Street you can make a stop at Monz Cafe, one of the most famous bakery and coffee shops in the area.

 About half way through Tomioka Street, you will see on your left (if you are coming from the temple), a cute wooden temple.
 This is Eitaji, a beautiful buddhist temple, established in 1627.

 Here, Japanese express their gratitude to the famous Kobo Daishi.

-This narrow allow counts no less than 30 tiny izakaya bars in various style and atmosphere.
+This narrow allow counts no less than 30 tiny izakaya bars in various styles and atmospheres.
 If you want to have a drink and some food at night, consider Tatsumi-Shindo.
-At least walk through the alley, as this is the kind of streets we like the most in Tokyo.
+At least walk through the alley, as this is the kind of street we like the most in Tokyo.